Sentencing hearing set for Parkland school shooter

 That plea set the stage for a three-month penalty trial that ended Oct.
 13 with the jury voting 9-3 for a death sentence — jurors said those voting for life believed Cruz is mentally ill and should be spared.
 Under Florida law, a death sentence requires unanimity.

 Prosecutors had argued that Cruz planned the shooting for seven months before he slipped into a three-story classroom building, firing 140 shots with an AR-15-style semi-automatic rifle down hallways and into classrooms.
 He fatally shot some wounded victims after they fell.
-Cruz said he chose Valentine’s Day so it could never again be celebrated at Stoneman Douglas.
+Cruz said he chose Valentine's Day so it could never again be celebrated at Marjory Stoneman Douglas High School.

 Cruz's attorneys never questioned the horror he inflicted, but focused on their belief that his birth mother's heavy drinking during pregnancy left him brain damaged and condemned to a life of erratic and sometimes violent behavior that culminated in the massacre — the deadliest mass shooting to go to trial in U.S. history.